Choe Hyeon-bae: Early life and career

 After the surrender of Japan ended World War II, Choe became the head of South Korea's Ministry of Education's Textbook Compilation Bureau and served two terms, once from 1945 to 1948, and then from 1951 to 1954.
-In 1954, Choe returned to teach at Yeonhui University and served as both the dean and vice president of the College of Humanities.
-In 1955, he was awarded an honorary doctorate from Yeonhui University for his scholarship of the Korean language and services to the field.
+In 1954, Choe returned to teach at Yonhee University and served as both the dean and vice president of the College of Humanities.
+In 1955, he was awarded an honorary doctorate from Yonhee University for his scholarship of the Korean language and services to the field.
 In addition, Choe served as the chairman of the Korean Language Society in 1949, leading the association for more than 20 years as a central figure of the Korean language movement.
 He reached retirement age in 1961 and was subsequently appointed emeritus professor following his retirement.

-Throughout his lifetime Choe focused his scholarly efforts on literary and pedagogical research, the establishment of Korean language policies, and the promotion of the Korean language movement, amassing a body of work that totaled more than 20 books and 100 published papers and articles.
+Throughout his lifetime, Choe focused his scholarly efforts on literary and pedagogical research, the establishment of Korean language policies, and the promotion of the Korean language movement, amassing a body of work that totaled more than 20 books and 100 published papers and articles.
 His study of the Korean language is exemplified in the books Korean Language (우리말본) and Hangul-gal (한글갈), the former of which was first published partially in 1929 and was published in its entirety in 1937.
 This publication is a compilation of grammatical studies of Korean in the 20th century, and inherits the theoretical framework established with Ju Sikyeong's research while also expanding on existing studies.
 At the time of its publication, Korean Language was the most advanced grammar book in terms of the breadth and accuracy of cited data and clarity of logic.
 Hangul-gal, published in 1941, seeks to systematize Korean language research, and is divided in two sections: historical and theoretical.
 In the historical section, Choe discusses the motives and circumstances of the enactment of Hangul, Hangul literature, and the history of Hangul research, while in the theoretical section, he proposes a theoretical reconstruction of the approximate sound value and usage of letters that have disappeared since the enactment of Hangeul in the early-mid Joseon Dynasty.